Splash, Scratch, Dunk! Films Made by Hand

 This programme collects films with imagery produced by the artist purposefully eroding the photochemical emulsion on the surface of the filmstrip.

 Splash, Scratch, Dunk: Has the Feature Started Yet?
 (12A*)

-In this hugely influential handmade film the artist’s interventions on the filmstrip constitute a destructive assault on the material of film itself.
+In this hugely influential handmade film the artist’s interventions on the filmstrip constitute an act of destruction aimed at the material of film itself.